Predictive Analytics World for Business Las Vegas 2018

 Konrad is currently the Key Account Manager at Appsilon Data Science.
 He has experience as a consultant, helping companies add machine learning to their company as well as increasing their pitching skills.
 He was also Head of Artificial Intelligence at Technologies Capital, a spin-off of ITACO Trading.
 Konrad was a mentor at the Startup Hub Poland Accelerator.
 He co-founded and was COO at Craftinity, an AI startup.
 He also has experience in astrophysics research at the Center for Solar-Terrestrial Research.

-Konrad Pabianczyk is speaker of the following session:
+Konrad Pabianczyk is speaking in the following session:

-Jennifer Prendki is speaker of the following session:
+Dave Pahl is speaking in the following session:

 Jennifer Lewis Priestley

 Professor of Applied Statistics and Data Science